Tuch, Fleury help Golden Knights beat Flames 2-0

 Colin Miller scored his first goal of the season, and Marc-Andre Fleury made 29 saves in his fourth shutout of the season.
 It also was the 52nd shutout of his career, moving him into sole possession of 24th place on the NHL list, one shy of Nashville's Pekka Rinne.

+James Neal, who scored the first two goals in Golden Knights history, made his first trip back to T-Mobile Arena as a member of the Flames.
+He received a warm reception from the crowd of 18,206 and finished with three shots on goal and four hits.

+"The fans are unbelievable, I loved playing here again," Neal said.
+"Just great memories here, it's one of those things that you never forget.
+It was a quite a run that we had, a special bond with the guys.
+It's an emotional comeback for sure."

-Calgary goaltender David Rittich made 26 saves.
-He entered with a six-start win streak and an 8-1-0 mark on the year.
+Calgary goaltender David Rittich made 26 saves after entering with a six-start win streak and an 8-1-0 mark on the year.

 Since opening the season 0 for 16 and ranking last in the NHL on the power play, the Golden Knights have scored 14 goals in their last 60 chances with the man advantage.

+"It's nice to build momentum off a good divisional win against Arizona, but a slap in the face on Monday will really get you going," Tuch said.
+"It feels weird (to play) 100 games, but you know what, I'm just really happy to get the win."

-NOTES: Calgary F James Neal, who scored the first two goals in Vegas history, made his first trip back to T-Mobile Arena as a member of the Flames. ...
-Forward Reilly Smith extended his point streak (one goal, five assists) to four games after assisting on Miller's goal. ...
+NOTES: Forward Reilly Smith extended his point streak (one goal, five assists) to four games after assisting on Miller's goal. ...
 After missing the first three games of the season, Eakin has recorded 13 points (eight goals, five assists).

 UP NEXT